mdheller/dumbass/tests/brutestrap/README.md

-# brutestrap (v1.0.3)
+# brutestrap (v1.1.0)

-A port of Blueprint/React-Bootstrap UI kit components to Brutal.js and CSS Grid, energized by the pursuit of minimalist code and minimalist design in all things.
+A port of Blueprint/React-Bootstrap (also with Inspiration from Ignite and Evergreen) UI kit components to Brutal.js and CSS Grid, energized by the pursuit of minimalist code and minimalist design in all things.

 ```JavaScript
 [...new Set([...Blueprint, ...Bootstrap])].map(convertTo(Brutal.js, CSSGrid)).filter(minimalistCode)